naccdata/nacc-attribute-deriver/docs/index.md

 2. (Optionally) a date key to order by.
 This is the same key used to order the above MinHeap, and is only required if the above curation rules require date ordering (e.g. initial or latest)

 Next, for each file, both the file's AND parent subject's `.info` metadata is pulled and stored in a SymbolTable under `file.info` and `subject.info` respectively.
 As a result, the deriver expects to find file-specific fields to curate on in either `file.info.forms.json` (for forms like UDS or NP) or `file.info.raw` (for external raw data like genetic or SCAN data).
 Similarly, it expects to find global fields required for longitudinal/cross-section derivations under `subject.info`.

+> The metadata locations are defined by the Form Importer gear which is generally run during the data's ingestion process.
+It simply copies the information inside the attached JSON and and puts it under a defined prefix, which we set to `file.info.forms.json` for forms and `file.info.raw` for external raw data.

 > Since `subject.info` is global, we cannot parallelize mutliple curations on different files if they are writing to the same subject in order to avoid read/write conflicts.